-Finally, you'll often be welding with filler rod in your other hand.
-That makes three consumeables that get used up and replaced periodically.
+If that all weren't enough to wrap your head around, you'll also be welding with filler rod in your other hand.
+That makes three consumables that get used up and replaced periodically.

-Technically, the tungsten used in welding is not viewed as a consumeable, since it's not meant to serve as filler rod.
+Technically, the tungsten used in welding is not a consumable, since it's not meant to serve as filler rod.
 A seasoned welder can make a tungsten electrode last a long time.
-A newbie, on the other hand, may go through one seven-inch tungsten every week.
-The electrodes are packaged in various quantities (10 packs are the most popular).
-They come in seven or three-inch lengths, which correspond to the two standard tips available with TIG torches.
-The electrodes come in a range of diameters similar to stick welding.
+A newbie, on the other hand, may go through one seven-inch stick every week.
+The electrodes are packaged in various quantities Ten packs are the most popular.
+These come in seven or three-inch lengths, which correspond to the two standard tips available with TIG torches.
+The electrodes are also sold in a range of diameters, just like stick welding.

-What's unusual about tungsten are the kinds of exotic alloys used to influence its performance in TIG welding.
+What's unusual about tungsten is the variety of exotic alloys used to influence its performance.
 In order to distinguish one from another, a color code has been developed.
 Here are the most common choices, their colors, AWS and ISO numbers, and what they're used for:

 Pure Tungsten - EWP -- Used primarily for AC welding of aluminum and magnesium at low currents.
-The tip of the tungsten is balled before using.
+The tip of the tungsten must be balled before using.
 (ISO = W)

-Lanthanated 1.5% - EWla-1.5 --General purpose electrode used for steel and stainless steel at a wide range of current.
-Often used as a cheaper, safer substitute for thoriated tungsten.
+Lanthanated 1.5% - EWla-1.5 --General purpose electrode used for steel and stainless steel at a wide range of currents.
+Often used as a cheaper, safer substitute for high-priced thoriated tungsten.
 (ISO = WL15)

 Ceriated 2% - EWTh-2 -- Can achieve high currents with good arc stability.
 Another substitute for thoriated tungsten.
 (ISO = WC20)